seal-aerospec/AeroSpec-Dashboard-Reworked/amplify-tutorial/README.md

     > In initial deployment, after ```amplify push ``` the CLI will auto-generate new empty table in DynamoDB if you add ```@model``` in the schema.
 If you don't add ```@model``` in your schema, then you have to write all queries, cloud setting in json code request mannually yourself.
 Thus make sure connect to the correct table is a crutial step for set up.
 - Does the JSON return error saying no authentification?
   - Check if your IAM role has access to the DynamoDB you included by following steps 4 - 8
+- Remote queries on AppSync works but not for local development?
+  - Check if queries.js(get and list method) or mutations.js (update and create method) in ```./src/graphql``` has correct schema as you had in AppSync.
+Amplify will automatically generate two ```createAt``` and ```updateAt``` column that we normally don't have in DyanmoDB and might cause error for fetching.
+  - Does the status says 401 error? (see 401 status error below)
 - Does it returns error code 200 220 5xx?
   > 200, 201, 5xx usually means the cloud set up is failing.
   - Then please follow the section "Remove API completely and add back"